 As small businesses began to suffer, the government made several attempts to improve their access to credit and to help them weather the financial and economic crisis.

 One 2008 effort was the Term Asset-Backed Securities Loan Facility, or TALF, a program of the Department of the Treasury and the Federal Reserve Board.
 They designed the program to bolster securitization markets for credit-card loans, Small Business Administration loans and other loans that small businesses use.
-While SBA loans are a small portion of small-business lending – only $13 billion in 2009 compared to hundreds of billions of dollars from all sources – they nonetheless are an important source of funds for small businesses unable to access other credit markets.
+While SBA loans are a small portion of small-business lending – only $13 billion in 2009 compared to hundreds of billions of dollars from all sources – they nonetheless are an important source of funds for small businesses DHE [measured how?] unable to access other credit markets.
+[KH: TALF is characterized as a small business assistance effort.
+While small businesses indirectly benefited, the purposes and uses of TALF were far broader.
+Recommendation: Whatever we decide on policy actions should apply here as well.
+If we are going to discuss policy actions, then we need a broader discussion of TALF somewhere.
+We can’t have the only TALF reference in the report be about its benefits for small business lending.]

 TALF, though, was only one aspect of the federal effort to assist small business during this turbulent period.
 A section of the American Recovery and Reinvestment Act, the stimulus bill, attempts to recapitalize small banks so they can continue lending.
 And through other programs, the government attempted to bolster small business lending.

 Still, the prevailing winds made for slow sailing for small businesses.
-According to the Federal Reserve’s Survey of Terms of Business Lending, in 2009 interest-rate spreads on relatively small loans – between $100,000 and $1 million – rose by about 100 basis points from a year earlier, their highest level in more than a decade.
+According to the Federal Reserve’s Survey of Terms of Business Lending, in 2009 interest-rate spreads on relatively small loans – between $100,000 and $1 million – rose by about 100 basis points points [ PA always inclined to use % if possible feasible] from a year earlier, their highest level in more than a decade.
+HM: What does this mean in real terms?
+Eg small business had to spend xx more $ on paying their loans and had less to spend on hiring….

 Chairman of the Federal Reserve Bernanke said in a July 2010 speech that getting a small-business loan was still “very difficult.”
-He also noted that banks’ loans to small businesses dropped from more than $710 billion in the second quarter of 2008 to less than $670 billion in the first quarter of 2010.
+He also noted that BG bank loans to small businesses dropped from more than $710 billion in the second quarter of 2008 to less than $670 billion in the first quarter of 2010.
+BB [This seems like a relatively small drop in lending and doesn’t seem to demonstrate a drying up of lending.
+Again, it would be useful to show the amount of funding for small businesses from each source and the effect on that source of the credit crunch.]
+[PA doesn’t seem very percipitous]

 Credit remained tight because there was more at play than simply the disruptions in the financial markets.
-For instance, lenders were unwilling to make loans to small businesses since business lending seemed to be riskier than before the crisis.
-In addition, sluggish economic conditions and an uncertain outlook damped small businesses’ demand for loans, as well.
+For instance, lenders were unwilling to make loans to small businesses BG because business lending seemed to be riskier than before the crisis.
+BB [Why did they seem riskier?
+Wasn’t it because of the financial crisis?]
+In addition, sluggish economic conditions and an uncertain outlook BG also damped small BG business demand for loans PA.